Skip to main content

 • Applicant: An applicant prepares the grant application and completes the work outlined in the proposal—the work plan, deliverables, goals and objectives.
 The applicant may also be the host organization and fiscal manager of the grant funds.

 SMART objectives are milestones that describe steps the applicant will take to meet project goals.
-SMART objectives are written to be Specific, Measurable, Attainable, Relevant, and Time-bound.
+SMART objectives are written to be Specific, Measurable, Attainable, Relevant and Time-bound.
 More information and tips for writing SMART objectives are available here.

 Application and Proposal

 Registration is a required step for parties interested in applying.
-To receive the application and call for proposals when released in June 2023, please register as an applicant.
+To receive the application and call for proposals when released in May 2024, please register as an applicant.

-• October 2023-September 2024: Planning grant awardee period of performance.
+• November 2024-October 2025: Planning grant period of performance.

 Successful proposals will include responses to all questions or narrative prompts.